Light Sensitivity: Causes, Symptoms, and Treatments

 The primary symptom of light sensitivity is a discomfort or pain in the eyes when exposed to bright light.
 This may include headaches or migraines.
 Other symptoms include squinting, tearing, and closing the eyes.
 In severe cases, patients may also experience nausea or dizziness.

 In addition to these common symptoms, light sensitivity can also manifest as an aversion to specific types of light, such as fluorescent or LED lighting.
 This can make it difficult to function in certain environments, such as offices or grocery stores.
 Furthermore, light sensitivity can be a symptom of an underlying eye condition, such as dry eye syndrome, cataracts, or ocular albinism.
-As such, it's important to schedule an appointment with our optometrist if you're experiencing light sensitivity, especially if the symptoms persist or worsen over time.
+As such, it's important to schedule an appointment with your optometrist if you're experiencing light sensitivity, especially if the symptoms persist or worsen over time.
 We can perform a comprehensive eye exam to determine the underlying cause of your light sensitivity and recommend appropriate treatments or management strategies.
-To schedule an appointment for light sensitivity in Olympia, please call (360) 491-2121.

 From Tinted Lenses to Polarized Sunglasses: A Guide to Treating Light Sensitivity